-- 1 In order to be admitted to the Master of Computer and Information Sciences an applicant must have completed the following or equivalent: - (a) the Bachelor of Computer and Information Sciences or - (b) the Graduate Diploma in Computer and Information Sciences. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher at level 7.
+- In order to be admitted to the Master of Computer and Information Sciences an applicant must have completed the Bachelor of Computer and Information Sciences or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in the papers at level 7 or above.

-- 3 To qualify for the Master of Computer and Information Sciences, a student must achieve 240 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Computer and Information Sciences (Honours) or the Postgraduate Diploma in Computer and Information Sciences must achieve 120 points by successfully completing the thesis with any remaining points from coursework papers listed in the Master of Computer and Information Sciences Table. - 6 A student would normally be expected to achieve all coursework requirements before enrolling in the thesis. - 7 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Computer and Information Sciences or the Postgraduate Certificate in Computer and Information Sciences.
+- 3 To qualify for the Master of Computer and Information Sciences, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - 4 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader. - A student who is granted admission to the programme on the basis of having already completed the Bachelor of Computer and Information Sciences (Honours), the Postgraduate Diploma in Computer and Information Sciences or the Postgraduate Certificate in Computer and Information Sciences with a B grade average must achieve a further 120 points by successfully completing either the thesis or research project with any remaining points from papers listed in the Computer and Information Sciences Postgraduate Papers Table. - 6 A student would normally be expected to complete all required coursework papers before enrolling in the Thesis or Research Project. - 7 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the Thesis or the Research Project may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Computer and Information Sciences or the Postgraduate Certificate in Computer and Information Sciences.